protolambda/eth2-das/README.md

+# **DEPRECATED**

+My view on Data Availability Sampling has changed, exploring UDP (discv5 based) instead of TCP (gossipsub based) sampling looks more promising.

-# Eth2 Data Availability Sampling - Testground plan
+# Eth2 Data Availability Sampling

 This repository is a test plan to import into [Testground](https://github.com/testground/testground).
 It tests the viability of various networking ideas for Phase 1 of Eth2.